halcyondream/halcyondream.github.io/_posts/2026-07-27-ai-book-code.md

 ```

 > Note: This tool is spec'ed against the Responses API.
 Tool definitions for the Chat Completions API are small, but Chat Completions will reject this tool.

+I'll pause for a moment and call out something.
+As far as API providers are concerned, a "tool" is generally something that you, the developer.
+The LLM's job is to say, "Given the question, what tool do I think is best for the task?"
+The LLM has no awareness of the tool's definition or expected use cases beyond this context.

+So, we have *defined* a tool, but we haven't *implemented* anything it can do.
+This is fine for a discussion on "What does the LLM see when it uses tools?"

+This distinction becomes important when you're developing tools in code and MCP servers, whose frameworks usually abstraction these details from the developer but provid this context to the LLM.
+For now, we'll accept that we haven't actually implemented this in code.
+We don't have to for this example.

 We can use it in a simple driver code: